Monito del monte: Phylogeny and biogeography

 South American marsupials have long been suspected to be ancestral to those of Australia, consistent with the fact that the two continents were connected via Antarctica in the early Cenozoic.
 Australia's earliest known marsupial is Djarthia, a primitive mouse-like animal that lived in the early Eocene about 55 million years ago (mya).
 Djarthia had been identified as the earliest known australidelphian, and this research suggested that the monito del monte was the last of a clade that included Djarthia.
 This relationship suggests that the ancestors of the monito del monte might have reached South America by back-migration from Australia.
 The time of divergence between the monito del monte and Australian marsupials was estimated to have been 46 mya.

+Dromiciops is thought to have evolved from members of the genus Microbiotherium, known from the early Miocene of South America, with some authors considering the genera indistinguishable.
+All other genera, like Pachybiotherium, had become extinct by the late Miocene.

 However, in 2010, analysis of retrotransposon insertion sites in the nuclear DNA of a variety of marsupials, while confirming the placement of the monito del monte in Australidelphia, also clarified that its lineage is the most basal of that superorder.
 The study further confirmed that the most basal of all marsupial orders are the other two South American lineages (Didelphimorphia and Paucituberculata, with the former probably branching first).
 This conclusion indicates that Australidelphia arose in South America (along with the ancestors of all other living marsupials), and probably reached Australia in a single dispersal event after Microbiotheria split off.
-Fossils of another Eocene australidelphian, the microbiotherian Woodburnodon casei, have been described from the Antarctic peninsula, and fossils of a related early Eocene woodburnodontid have been found in Patagonia.
+Fossils of another Eocene australidelphian, the microbiotherian Woodburnodon casei, have been described from the Antarctic Peninsula, and fossils of a related early Eocene woodburnodontid have been found in Patagonia.